MHNAUK SUB-GROUPS

 RESEARCH SUB-GROUP

-Maxine Cromar-Hayes (University of Liverpool) was elected as Chair of the Research Sub-Group in 2022 and will serve until 2024.
+Dr Jane Matonhodze (University of Greenwich) and Dr Mark Pearson (University of Norringham) were elected as Chair of the Research Sub-Group in 2026 and will serve until 2028.

 Fundamentally there are four activity streams to the meetings: